JuliaGPU/CUDA.jl/docs/src/installation/troubleshooting.md

 Check and make sure the `NVSMI` folder is in your `PATH`.
 By default it may not be.
 Look in `C:\Program Files\NVIDIA Corporation` for the `NVSMI` folder - you should see `nvml.dll` within it.
 You can add this folder to your `PATH` and check that `nvidia-smi` runs properly.

+## LLVM error: Cannot cast between two non-generic address spaces

+You are using an unpatched copy of LLVM, likely caused by using Julia as packaged by your Linux distribution.
+These often decide to use a global copy of LLVM instead of using the one built and patched by Julia during the compilation process.
+This is not supported: LLVM cannot easily be used like a regular shared library, as Julia (and other users of LLVM alike) has an extensive list of patches to be applied to the specific versions of LLVM that are supported.

+It is thus recommended to use the official binaries, or use a version of Julia built without setting `USE_SYSTEM_LLVM=1` (which you can suggest to maintainers of your Linux distribution).